microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 * From the Postman collection, open the request `Shares -> Create one Share`.

 * Click on `Params`, next to the `Send` button, to edit the recType Value.
-The recType is the category, or id, under which the data is stored in microshare.
+The recType is the category, or id, under which the data is stored in Microshare®.
 You usually have one recType per data stream (per IoT gateway, or IoT device if you can differentiate them).

 {% include image.html url="/assets/img/api/create_one_share_1.png" description="create one share" %}